michaelsoftmd/pebkac-chrome/README.md

 Update 3: https://www.youtube.com/watch?v=BVRAr1iQyQQ watch this one.
 I've been paying attention to Cory Doctorow since 2009.

+Update 4: New thing this week/next week idk

 ## **What This Is**

 pebkac browses the web for you.
 It is a web nonautomation framework powered by SmolAgents and Zendriver.
 Synchronous communication becomes asynchronous communication in an elegant double helix of English language-powered Python interpretation driven by you, the user.
 There is no MCP, no n8n, no LangChain or LangGraph. pebkac employs the LLM's native ability to control a web browser by writing Python directly into it.